-Before receiving BENLYSTA, discuss with your healthcare provider if you: (cont'd)
+Before receiving BENLYSTA (belimumab) also discuss with your healthcare provider if you: (cont'd)

-- are pregnant or plan to become pregnant.
-It is unknown if BENLYSTA will harm your unborn baby.
-Talk to your healthcare provider about whether to prevent pregnancy while on BENLYSTA.
-If you choose to prevent pregnancy, you should use an effective method of birth control for at least 4 months after the final dose of BENLYSTA. - become pregnant while receiving BENLYSTA, talk to your healthcare provider about enrolling in the BENLYSTA Pregnancy Registry.
-You can enroll in this registry by calling 1-877-311-8972 or go to https://mothertobaby.org/ongoing-study/benlysta-belimumab/. - are breastfeeding or plan to breastfeed.
-It is unknown if BENLYSTA passes into your breast milk.
+• are pregnant or plan to become pregnant.
+It is not known if BENLYSTA will harm your unborn baby.
+You should talk to your healthcare provider about whether to prevent pregnancy while on BENLYSTA.
+If you choose to prevent pregnancy, you should use an effective method of birth control while receiving BENLYSTA and for at least 4 months after the final dose of BENLYSTA.